April 7, 2026

 Several key performance indicators, such as on-time delivery, machine utilization, and lead times, are considered simultaneously.
 Rapid scenario simulation provides production managers with a sound basis for decision-making.
 For companies in electronics manufacturing in particular, AI-based APS thus becomes a strategic competitive advantage.

-An APS is far more than just production planning software.
-It's the intelligent link between the ERP system and the shop floor.
-While the ERP provides part of the data and the shop floor handles the operational implementation, the APS ensures optimal coordination between them.
+An APS (Advanced Planning System) serves as the intelligent link between the ERP system and the shop floor.
+While the ERP system provides part of the data and the shop floor handles operational execution, the APS ensures optimal coordination between the two.

 Today for the future.